mholling/nswtopo/README.markdown

 You can remove a layer that you previously included in the map.
 To do so, list the layers you wish to exclude as follows:

     exclude:
-    - nsw.aerial-best
+    - nsw.aerial
     - relief

 Run the script again to remove the layers from the composite SVG map.
 (The original source files will not be deleted.)
 Use this option with caution, as any changes you have made to the layer in the SVG file will be lost.

-Vector data sources can produce multiple sub-layers in your map.
-You can intermingle the order in which these sub-layers are composited.
-This is helpful if you are combining layers from more than one source.
-Rearrange sub-layers using `above` or `below` directives; for example, to rearrange watercourses above vehicular tracks:

-    include:
-    - nsw/hydrography
-    - nsw/roads
-    above:
-      nsw.hydrography.watercourse: nsw.roads.vehicular-tracks

-It is also possible to manually reorder layers using Inkscape.
-(The new layer order is respected when re-running the script.)
+It is possible to manually reorder layers using Inkscape.
+The new layer order is respected when re-running the script.

 By default, all label layers are reordered above all other feature layers.
 (You can turn off this behaviour with a `leave-labels: true` configuration line.)